Tuntenfisch/Voxels/README.md

 Since the procedurally generated terrain doesn't have any UV coordinates, [Triplanar mapping](https://catlikecoding.com/unity/tutorials/advanced-rendering/triplanar-mapping/) is used to apply the various textures.

-I'm using a custom shader because Unity's shader graph doesn't support a geometry pass, which I need to enable smooth transitions between different voxel materials.
+**Note:** I'm using a custom shader because Unity's shader graph doesn't support a geometry pass, which I need to enable smooth transitions between different voxel materials.

 **Note:** Textures are taken from https://ambientcg.com/ and fall under the [Creative Commons CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).